vhive-serverless/invitro/docs/multi_loader.md

 - **`--generated`** *(default: `false`)*:
   Indicates whether IATs have already been generated.
 If set to `true`, the multi-loader will use the existing IATs instead of generating new ones.

+- **`--failFast`** *(default: `false`)*:
+  Determines whether the multi-loader should skip the study immediately after a failure.
+By default, the loader retries a failed experiment once with debug verbosity and skips the study only if the second attempt also fails.
+Setting this flag to `true` prevents the retry and skips the study after the first failure.

 ## Multi-loader Overall Flow